 QueryOptions qo = QueryOptions.queryOptions().raw("query_context", "bucket-name.scope-name");

 cluster.query("select * from collection-name", qo);

-A scope may have multiple collections and you can join those directly by referencing the collection name within the scope.
-If you need to query across scopes (or across buckets), then it is better to use the cluster object to query.
+A Scope may have multiple Collections, and you can join those directly by referencing the Collection name within the Scope.
+If you need to query across Scopes (or across Buckets), then it’s better to use the cluster object to query.

-Note that the queries will no longer need to qualify with “type = xxx” field (or key_prefix qualifier) if they were doing that earlier.
+Note that the N1QL queries no longer need to qualify a

 FROM Travel a

 AND r.type = "route"